 PEP has four options:

-The PEP Multiyear Option allows you to borrow one initial amount at the start of your student’s entering year to cover all or a portion of four years of tuition, fees, and room and board charges.
+The PEP Multiyear Option allows you to borrow one initial amount at the start of your student’s entering year to cover all or a portion of four years of tuition, fees, housing, and food (university meal plan).
 This option freezes the charges covered by PEP at the entering-year rate.
-You can benefit from our competitive, fixed interest rate of 5.5 percent per year on the balance of the loan and take up to 10 years to repay.
+You can benefit from our competitive, fixed interest rate of 5.5 percent per year (for the 2023-2024 academic year) on the balance of the loan and take up to 10 years to repay.
 There is no penalty for prepayment.

 Your monthly payments will depend on the amount you borrow.
 You may consider using the PEP Prepay Option to prepay part of the charges, which will reduce your PEP Multiyear monthly payments, while taking full advantage of the cost-saving benefit.

-You may choose to prepay, without borrowing from WashU, all or part of the tuition, fees, and room and board charges for multiple years – up to four undergraduate years – at the entering-year rate.
+You may choose to prepay, without borrowing from WashU, all or part of the tuition, fees, housing, and food (university meal plan) charges for multiple years – up to four undergraduate years – at the entering-year rate.
 This options ensures that the portion of college expenses you’ve prepaid will not be subject to later increases in university costs.

 If you prefer to borrow for college costs one year at a time, our PEP Annual Option might be your best choice.
-Each year, you can borrow up to the cost of that year’s tuition, fees, and room, and board charges, and take up to 10 years to repay.
-There’s no penalty for prepayment, and you’ll benefit from our competitive, fixed interest rate of 6.5 percent per year (for the 2019-2020 academic year).
+Each year, you can borrow up to the cost of that year’s tuition, fees, housing, and food (university meal plan) charges, and take up to 10 years to repay.
+There’s no penalty for prepayment, and you’ll benefit from our competitive, fixed interest rate of 6.5 percent per year (for the 2023-2024 academic year).

 If you decide to borrow in the second, third, and fourth years of your student’s undergraduate education, the amount borrowed and the monthly payments would, of course, increase.
 Please let us know if you would like a shorter repayment period.